-- Verbal praise/congratulations, explaining why they are being praised - Certificates in Celebration Assembly - Sending pupils with good work to other classes and SLT - Displaying work - Providing pupils with the opportunity to share their best work with the school as part of celebration assemblies. - Sharing pupils' achievements/medals/certificates from interests outside of school during assemblies. - Informally speaking to parents at the end of the day to praise their child (or through a telephone call or letter) - Publishing pupils' work or their successes in the school newsletter/Twitter/ Positive notes home - Awarding of Class Dojo points
+- Verbal praise/congratulations, explaining why they are being praised - Certificates in Celebration Assembly - Sending pupils with good work to other classes and SLT - Displaying work - Providing pupils with the opportunity to share their best work with the school as part of celebration assemblies. - Sharing pupils' achievements/medals/certificates from interests outside of school during assemblies. - Informally speaking to parents at the end of the day to praise their child (or through a telephone call or letter) - Publishing pupils' work or their successes in the school newsletter/Twitter/ Positive notes home or phone calls or conversations - Awarding of Class Dojo points